nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/04_metrics_ch_type.md

 Care home patients received a greater number of unique medicines PPM and the proportions of patients on 6+ and 10+ unique medicines were higher among care home patients compared to non-care home patients.

-Prescribing of 2 or more DAMN medicines was the only metric where non-care home patients had higher values than care home patients .
+Prescribing of 2 or more DAMN medicines was the only metric where non-care home patients had higher values than care home patients.
 Prescribing of 2 or more ACB medicines was the only metric where values decreased year on year in all four settings.

+You can also restrict the ages to 85 and over in the charts.
+This subgroup shows similar but much less pronounced differences between care home and non-care home patients than the comparisons for all older people.